This post may contain affiliate links, which help keep this content free. (Full disclosure)

 The Best Low Carb Keto Chicken Salad

 An easy chicken salad recipe packed with flavorful herbs!
 Learn how to make healthy, naturally keto low carb chicken salad in just a few minutes.

 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.

 Stir together the mayonnaise, mustard, fresh dill, fresh parsley, and garlic, until smooth.

-- Stir in the chicken and scallions.
+Stir in the chicken and green onions.
 Season with sea salt and black pepper to taste.

 Refrigerate for at least two hours before serving.